hengwoon/jqm-slideoutmenu/README.md

 - **icon**: the default icon for the listview items in the SlideoutMenu.
 Defaults to 'arrow-r'.
 - **iconshadow**: default iconshadow for the listview items in SlideoutMenu.
 Defaults to true.
-- **enableAnimation**: Enable animation when toggling the menu.
-Defaults to true.
-Setting to false will improve performance.
+- **enableAnimation**: If set to false, disable animation when toggling menu.
+Note that if page has fixed headers or footers, animation will always be disabled

 Events:
 -------
 These are some custom events that allow for hooks into menu actions, such as opening or closing menu, and initialization of menu.
 These events should be bound to the menu instance itself, which can be accessed via SlideoutMenu.activeMenu.

 - **somenubeforeopen**: triggers before menu is opened
-- **somenuonopen**: triggers when menu is opened
+- **somenuopen**: triggers when menu is opened
 - **somenubeforeclose**: triggers before menu is closed
-- **somenuonclose**: triggers when menu is closed
+- **somenuclose**: triggers when menu is closed
-- **somenuoninit**: triggers when menu is initialized
+- **somenuinit**: triggers when menu is initialized

 Methods:
 --------